Nialljb/fw-ants-vbm/README.md

 # ANTs VBM
 This gear performs Voxel Based Morophometry using Jacobian determinants with ANTs on infants between 0-2 years old with isotropic reconstructed Hyperfine scans.

+**Note:**
+Hardcoded to use BCP template for now.
+Need to extract tissue priors from adult template to include as an alternative.

 ## Overview

 [Usage](#usage)
 Should be automated if setup correctly.
-Requires age to select appropriate template for registration.
 The configuration allows a selection of atlases to choose from.
 ROI volume estimation will be performed on these.
 [FAQ](#faq)

 ### Summary
-Takes the isotropic hyperfine reconstructions that have been bias corrected (N4) and calculates volume estimates for white matter, grey matter & CSF by calculating Jacobian determinants.
+Takes the isotropic hyperfine reconstructions that have been bias corrected (N4) and brain extracted to calculate volume estimates for white matter, grey matter & CSF by calculating Jacobian determinants.
 - Requires matching to template used in recon
-- Required brain mask from HD-BET (Could include conditional to run HD-BET if files not found)
+- Required brain mask from SBET (Could include conditional to run HD-BET if files not found)

 ### Cite